GPS Coordinates - Reef Waypoints

 It's All About the GPS Numbers in Florida!

 We have done our research and acquired GPS numbers

 from multiple sources to bring you the most complete GPS reef charts available for public fishing and diving reefs.
 Use our reef charts for fishing, diving, spear fishing, lobstering and boating in Florida.
 Inshore fishing spots, offshore fishing spots, fishing reefs and blue water fishing spots.
-Until the advent of the internet, GPS coordinates for Florida reefs and shipwrecks, especially productive fishing spots, were tightly guarded secrets.Today, reef GPS coordinates for artificial reefs, shipwrecks, and natural patch reefs are public information readily available on governmental websites.
-There are still "secret" spots, reefs laid by private citizens secretly for their personal use, but we have so many to keep you busy, who cares!
+Until the advent of the internet, GPS coordinates for Florida reefs and shipwrecks, especially productive fishing spots, were tightly guarded secrets.Today, reef GPS coordinates of artificial reefs, shipwrecks, and natural patch reefs are public information readily available on governmental websites.
+We bring together the PUBLIC waypoints on our reef charts.
+There are still "secret" spots out there but we do not have them on our charts.
+We have so many public spots to keep you busy, who cares about the secret ones!